NIH-MIP/DL_BoneLesion/segmentation/clara-ct-bone-lesion/docs/Readme.md

 This training and inference pipeline was developed by NVIDIA.
 It is based on a segmentation model developed by NVIDIA researchers in conjunction with the NIH.

 # Model Overview
 A pre-trained model for volumetric (3D) segmentation of bone lesions from CT images.
+Models were trained in MONAI framework and packaged in Clara Train sdk Medical Model Archive (MMAR) for distribution.

 ## Workflow
 The model is trained using a 3D SegResNet network [1].